10K bridges similar to Pittsburgh one that collapsed should be checked for corrosion, report says

 Investigators looking into the collapse of a Pittsburgh bridge want transportation officials nationwide to examine more than 10,000 other bridges with similar construction to ensure they don’t have the same kind of corrosion that was found on the bridge that collapsed.

 The National Transportation Safety Board said in a report Thursday that drainage problems on the weathered steel bridge that failed allowed the metal legs to deteriorate over time.
-It determined Pennsylvania neglected for years to perform the maintenance needed to clear the debris, dirt and leaves that was causing the problem even though inspectors noted the issue.
+It determined Pennsylvania neglected for years to perform the maintenance needed to clear the debris, dirt and leaves that were causing the problem, even though inspectors noted the issue.

-Officials at the Pennsylvania Department of Transportation didn’t immediately respond to questions about the NTSB recommendations.
-They issued a bulletin last fall focused on the maintenance issues with these steel bridges in response to the NTSB’s preliminary findings.
+Pennsylvania Department of Transportation spokeswoman Alexis Campbell said the agency is still reviewing everything the NTSB released Thursday, and the state will continue cooperating with the investigation.
+Last fall, the state Transportation Department issued a safety bulletin focused on the maintenance issues with these steel bridges in response to the NTSB’s preliminary findings.

+“Safe, reliable infrastructure is a top priority of the (Gov. Josh) Shapiro administration, and we are committed to ensuring Pennsylvanians and all motorists can travel across the Commonwealth safely,” Campbell said.
+“To that end, PennDOT remains proactive in its review, analysis and maintenance of its bridges.”

 The Pittsburgh bridge span that fell last year dropped a bus and four cars some 100 feet (30 meters) into a ravine, injuring several people hours before President Joe Biden visited the city to promote a massive infrastructure law.
 The span carried Forbes Avenue over Frick Park, Fern Hollow Creek and Tranquil Trail.

-A new bridge opened to traffic in December after design and construction were fast-tracked.
+A new bridge opened to traffic in December after its design and construction were fast-tracked.

 The NTSB said that these kind of steel-frame bridges can last for decades if they are properly maintained.
 But in the Pittsburgh case, the drainage issues kept the steel from developing a protective patina that would have kept the corrosion at bay.
-Investigators looked at ten similar bridges in Pennsylvania and found similar maintenance problems although none were as severe as the Fern Hollow Bridge.
+Investigators looked at 10 similar bridges in Pennsylvania and found similar maintenance problems, although none were as severe as the Fern Hollow Bridge.

 The NTSB said in its report that it’s critical for bridge owners, usually cities and states, to clear “accumulation of water and debris on bridges with weathering steel components.”

-The agency wants the Federal Highway Administration to help owners identify similar problems and complete the needed bridge safety work.
+The agency wants the Federal Highway Administration to help bridge owners identify similar problems and complete the needed bridge safety work.
+The Federal Highway Administration said it will review the NTSB recommendations and work with bridge owners to review inspection reports and determine what needs to be done.